krakxn/moralis-nft-market-frontend/README.md

 - Download the latest reverse proxy code from [FRP](https://github.com/fatedier/frp/releases) and add the binary to `./frp/frpc`.
 - Replace your content in `frpc.ini`, based on your devchain.
 You can find the information on the `DevChain Proxy Server` tab of your moralis server.

-In some Windows Versions, FRP could be blocked by firewall, just use a older release, for example frp_0.34.3_windows_386
+In some Windows Versions: FRP could be blocked by firewall.
+To fix this, just use a older release, for example frp_0.34.3_windows_386

 Mac / Windows Troubleshooting: https://docs.moralis.io/faq#frpc